 Third revised edition (First edition 1982; second edition 1990).

-descriptions 88; 5.
+presuppositions and descriptions 88; 5.
 Truth: the pragmatic, coherence and correspondence theories 122; 6.
 Truth: semantics, deflation, indefinability and evaluation 147; 7.
 Meaning, reference,

 requires an understanding of the others.
 It marks their central importance in all serious philosophical discussion.
 And it reflects the influence of developments in logic since the late nineteenth

 century, which have afforded an access of power in dealing with many philosophical problems afresh, not only because we have become technically better equipped for the task, but also because

-- Hausman Alan, Kahane Howard, and Tidman Paul.
+Hausman, Alan, Kahane, Howard, and Tidman, Paul.
+2009.
 Logic and Philosophy.
 A Modern Introduction.
-Boston: Wadsworth 2009.
+Boston: Wadsworth.

 Eleventh edition (First edition 1969).

-- Engel Pascal.
+Engel, Pascal.
+1992.
 The Norm of Truth.
 An Introduction to the Philosophy of Logic.
-Toronto: Toronto University Press 1992.
+Toronto: Toronto University Press.

 Contents: Acknowledgements VIII; List of logical symbols XII; Introduction 1;